DataIntellectTech/TorQ/docs/analyticslib.md

 This script contains the utility to pivot a table, specifying the keyed columns, the columns you wish to pivot around and the values you wish to expose.
 Note that this method always produces the last value for the grouping.
 To circumvent this you can do your own aggregation on the table before using the pivot function.
 For example you can create a column to calculate the sum: `update totsum:sum price by sym,src from table` and then pivot the data.

 This utility takes a dictionary as input with the following parameters:
-- Dictionary containing:
-	- table	- the table you want to pivot
+* 	table: The table you want to pivot
-	- by	- the keyed columns
+* 	by:	 The keyed columns
-	- piv	- the pivot columns
+* 	piv:	 The pivot columns
-	- var	- the variables you want to see
+* 	var:	 The variables you want to see
-	- f	- the function to create your column names (optional)
+* 	f:	 The function to create your column names (optional)
-	- g 	- the function to sort your column names (optional)
+* 	g: 	 The function to sort your column names (optional)

 The optional function f is a function of var and piv which creates column names for your pivoted table.